Health Psychology and Behaviour (8736.2)

 If a link to your Unit Outline is not displayed, please check back later.
 Unit Outlines are generally published by Week One of the relevant teaching period.

-This unit introduces students to the theories, research, and applications of health psychology.
-There will be a specific focus on understanding the causes, prevention, and management of physical health problems and health-related behaviours in Australia.
-The unit emphasises the interaction between biological, psychological, and socio-cultural factors in health and illness.
+This unit introduces students to the theories, research and applications of health psychology.
+There will be a specific focus on understanding the causes, prevention, and management of health challenges and promotion of health behaviours.
+The unit emphasises the interactions between biological, psychological and socio-cultural factors and processes in influencing health and illness.
 Drawing upon latest theoretical perspectives and research, the unit will also explore critical advances in health psychology, and transformative and traditional healing approaches.
 This unit will be of value for students from a range of mental and physical health professions.

 On completion of this course, students should be able to: